Have you received a suspicious letter, phone call or email claiming to be from the Serious Fraud Office?

 If you are concerned about the authenticity of a phone call, confirm the name of the caller and tell them that you will call them back.
 To do this please dial our switchboard on 0207 239 7272 and ask to be put through to the named individual.
 We will then be able to confirm whether the name you have is an SFO employee.

 Action Fraud is the UK’s national fraud and internet crime reporting centre.
 It provides a central point of contact for information about fraud and financially motivated internet crime.
-If you have been a victim of fraud or financially motivated internet crime, you should contact Action Fraud.
+If you have been a victim of fraud or financially motivated internet crime, you should contact Action Fraud and your local police.